Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 	- pesticides
 	- dyes

+### Description of the Haber Process and its importance

 The equation for the Haber process:

 N2(g)+3H2(g) ⇌ 2NH3(g)

-(Website name) states that the optimal conditions for ammonia synthesis via the Haber process requires pressures around 150–200 atm and temperatures around 450 °C. An iron based catalyst is used and the molar ratio for nitrogen and hydrogen is 1:3 respectively.
+The optimal conditions for ammonia synthesis via the Haber process requires pressures around 150–200 atm and temperatures around 450 °C. An iron based catalyst is used and the molar ratio for nitrogen and hydrogen is 1:3 respectively.
 In Industrial Chemistry the optimal conditions are not able to be met because they are not feasible for the reaction, so the pressure that they use is 2 atm.

 ![[Pasted image 20231128144120.png]]